-Looking for something to help someone get their craft on?
-A few ideas to appeal to that younger Trekkie who likes puzzles and models are the line of IncrediBuilds book-and-model sets.
+There are dozens of options to choose from just by following that link, featuring kits tying into various entertainment properties as well as all manner of science-related topics.
 I’ve partnered with the IncrediBuilds team on five of these projects (so far?), including three Star Trek offerings: one each for the original U.S.S.
 Enterprise, the U.S.S.
 Enterprise NCC-1701-D from Star Trek: The Next Generation, and the Klingon Bird-of-Prey seen in several Star Trek feature films and television series.
 The models consist of a laser-cut wood sheet with pieces that don’t require glue or other adhesive, and are very easy to assemble.
 My contribution to each of these was a booklet of history and information about each vessel.
 Each was a fun way to write for a younger audience than I’m used to addressing.

-Moving away from Star Trek, I also did two of these IncrediBuilds projects to coincide with the release of Toy Story 4 a couple of years ago, with models based on Buzz Lightyear and Sheriff Woody.
-As with the Trek sets, I provided a book for each model, this time telling different parts of the stories from the films as seen through each character’s eyes.
-Again, these respresented an opportunity to write for a younger audience, which I thoroughly enjoyed.
+Moving away from Star Trek, I also did two of these IncrediBuilds projects tying into theToy Story franchise, with models based on Buzz Lightyear and Sheriff Woody.
+As with the Star Trek sets, I provided a book for each model, this time telling different parts of the stories from the films as seen through each character’s eyes.
+Again, these presented an opportunity to write for a younger audience, which I thoroughly enjoyed.

 My most recent collaboration with Insight Editions is also something I had a total blast writing: Star Trek: Kirk Fu.
 That’s right…we’re talking about the definitive guide to fighting like the one and only James Tiberius Kirk, famed captain of the Starship Enterprise, accomplished brawler of Klingons, Romulans, giant space lizards and imaginary Western black hat types.
 Artist Christian Cornia provides all of the art, including big, beautiful full-color splash pages along with step-by-step diagrams for each move.
 Be sure to stretch well before undertaking any of the moves illustrated in this handbook.
 Or, you could heed the warning and don’t try any of this at home because it’s all made up, yo.

 Maybe somebody on your list likes role-playing games and Modiphius has you covered with Star Trek Adventures, fully-realized RPG set in the realm of the final frontier.
 I mean, sure…they DO have games based on a variety of premises, but right now we’re talking about Star Trek, all right?
-After helping game editor Jim Johnson and fellow writer Scott Pearson develop the game’s “living campaign” playtest storyline, I also managed to make some minor contributions to the game’s Core Rulebook.
-Then, last year I provided material that was included in 2020’s Klingon Core Rulebook, which basically has everything you need to play Star Trek Adventures pretty much exclusively from the perspective of Klingon characters.
+After helping game editor Jim Johnson and fellow writer Scott Pearson develop the game’s “Living Campaign” playtest storyline, I also managed to make some minor contributions to the game’s Core Rulebook.
+Next, last year I provided material that was included in 2020’s Klingon Empire Core Rulebook, which basically has everything you need to play Star Trek Adventures pretty much exclusively from the perspective of Klingon characters.